cardano-foundation/developer-portal/docs/get-started/cardano-cli/simple-transactions.md

 ### Signing the transaction

-As before, sign the transaction with the `payment.skey`:
+As previously, sign the transaction with the `payment.skey`:

 ```shell
 cardano-cli transaction sign \